Skip to main content

 What Defines a Significant Deficiency?

 The term “significant deficiency” requires a clinical definition to move beyond subjective feelings of fatigue.
 In medical practice, this is known as hypogonadism.
-According to guidelines from bodies like the American Urological Association, a diagnosis of testosterone deficiency typically involves two key components ∞ consistently low morning total (often cited as below 300 ng/dL) and the presence of specific signs and symptoms.
+According to guidelines from bodies like the American Urological Association, a diagnosis of testosterone deficiency typically involves two key components ∞ consistently low morning total testosterone levels (often cited as below 300 ng/dL) and the presence of specific signs and symptoms.
 These symptoms are systemic and reflect the hormone’s widespread influence.

 • Sexual Symptoms ∞ Includes decreased libido, erectile dysfunction, and a reduced frequency of morning erections.